 As a Linux system administrator or power user, it’s one of the most important commands in your arsenal.
-Have you ever tried to run a command in terminal only to be given “Access Denied?”
+Have you ever tried to run a command in terminal only to be given “Access Denied?”.
 Well this is the command for you!
 But, with great power comes great responsibility!
-It is much better than logging in as root, or using the su “switch user” command.
+Running the sudo command is much better than logging in as the root user, or using the su “switch user” command.
 Read on to see what sudo can do for you!

-SUDO: What is it good for?
+What is sudo for?

 In Windows, if you try to perform an administrative task, a dialog box asks you if you wish to continue (“Are you really sure your want to run that program you just clicked on?”).
 The task is then performed.
 On a Mac, a security dialog box pops up and you are required to type in your password and click OK.
-It is more of a dramatic story in Linux.
+It’s more of a dramatic story in Linux.
 Things might behave quite strangely without the proper permissions.
 The important config file you were editing may not save correctly.
 A program you installed may simply refuse to run.
-That awesome source code you downloaded and need to compile, wont.
+That awesome source code you downloaded and need to compile wont.
 You might even be lucky enough to given an “Access Denied” or another friendly error message.
 All your worst fears have come true, but all you needed to do was ask for permission!
-That is why we want to remember to ask for superuser permissions upfront like this:
+That’s why we want to remember to ask for superuser permissions upfront like this:

-Watch what happens in this screenshot if we don’t first elevate our permissions with sudo:First we use the reboot command to try and reboot the system.
+Watch what happens in this screenshot if we don’t first elevate our permissions with sudo.
+First, we use the reboot command to try and reboot the system.
 The command fails citing: “must be superuser”.
 We then try with sudo reboot.
 Sudo asks for your user password.
 Note that it is asking for your password, not the root password.
 Finally we see the broadcast message that the system will be rebooted now.

-Why is it better than the alternative?
+Why is sudo better than the alternatives?

 Sudo is the best and safest way to elevate privileges.
-Lets take a look at another way of doing things.
-The switch user command, “su” will ask you for the root password and give you a superuser prompt, signified by the # symbol.
+Let’s take a look at another way of doing things.
+The switch user command “su” will ask you for the root password and give you a super user prompt, signified by the # symbol.
 That # symbol means “DANGER!
-YOUR LOGGED IN AS ROOT!”
+YOU’RE LOGGED IN AS ROOT!”.
 The first command you issue may go well.
 But your forgetfulness will cause you to stay logged in as root.
 One bad typo and BAM!
 You erased the entire hard drive instead of that fake mp3 you downloaded.
 The cat decides to lay on your nice warm laptop.
 POOF!
 Your web server and home business are gone!